 Overtime, Wage, and Hour Claims

-Both federal and state law provide a minimum wage that everyone must be paid in exchange for their time.
-Though there are some exceptions (such as for farm workers and children), in general employees must be paid at least $7.25 per hour under federal law, and $11 per hour under Massachusetts law.
-Employees who get paid less than this amount and are not covered by an exception may be able to sue for two or three times the difference between their actual pay and the minimum wage, plus costs and legal fees.
+- Minimum Wage Claims: Both federal and state law provide a minimum wage that everyone must be paid in exchange for their time.
+Employees who get paid less than the minimum wage and are not covered by an exception may be able to sue for two or three times the difference between their actual pay and the minimum wage, plus costs and legal fees.
 If employees are underpaid for a long time, they can be owed a substantial amount of money.

-If you believe your employer has violated state or federal wage and hour laws and need legal advice, please call one of our attorneys at (617) 742-6020 or fill out the online contact form and one of our Boston wage and hour lawyers will get back to you as soon as possible.
+If you believe your employer has violated state or federal wage and hour laws and need legal advice, please call us at 617-742-6020 or complete our contact form.